 |If you accidentally change a setting that does not have a recommended or variable value: Please do a hard reset as outlined in the resets section to return all values to default.
 You can then go back through the programming to set it up according the the chart above.|

 Once you have finished programming use the arrows to set the current time of day.
-Once the time is set the display should then show the service icon, with the data display flashing between the current time of day and days remaining until the next backwash.
-Once it reaches 0 the system will queue a backwash for the set time.
-A flashing service icon indicates that a backwash is queued.
-A manual backwash can be queued by pressing the extra cycle button.
-An immediate backwash can be initiated by holding the extra cycle button for about 5 seconds.
+Once the time is set the display should then show the service icon, with the data display flashing between the current time of day and remaining system capacity.
+As water flows through the system the flow indicator will flash and the system capacity will count down.
+Once it reaches 0 the system will queue a regeneration for the set time.
+A flashing service icon indicates that a regeneration is queued.
+A manual regeneration can be queued by pressing the extra cycle button.
+An immediate regeneration can be initiated by holding the extra cycle button for about 5 seconds.
 The service icon indicates that the system is "In Service" and functioning correctly, it does NOT mean that the system needs service.

 After intial setup the master programming should not need to be used again unless a system reset is performed.
 Even in the event of a power outage all settings are retained.
 If your water use or water quality changes you can use the user programming to make common changes to the programming as lined out below.